MYOB to QuickBooks Desktop Data Conversion

 QuickBooks will not let duplicate names on any lists, but MYOB does; for instance, a supplier called Amy J and a customer called Amy J will not import into QuickBooks, the name must have some sparse difference from the existing name, such as initial or different punctuation, capitalization, or spacing.
 You can use the search and replace to identify.

-Any MYOB lists which include the below mentioned characters will not or may create errors while importing into QuickBooks:
+Any MYOB lists that include the below-mentioned characters will not or may create errors while importing into QuickBooks:

 QuickBooks gives a limit to the number of items in its lists; earlier, it was 14,000 for versions up to Premier and 28,000 for Enterprise.
 Once you have taken care of these, you can start exporting the MYOB card files.

-• First of all, open your MYOB select File > Export data > Accounts.
+- First of all, open your MYOB and select File > Export data > Accounts.

 Transfer Tax Codes and Customer Lists to your QuickBooks